 A particularly hardy selection of this desirable species, with an upright growth habit and a blend of fall colors ranging from yellow to purple all on the same tree; resistant to frost cracking, very neat and tidy, an ideal choice for colder climates

 Northern Blaze White Ash has dark green foliage throughout the season.
 The compound leaves turn an outstanding purple in the fall.
 Neither the flowers nor the fruit are ornamentally significant.
-The furrowed gray bark is not particularly outstanding.

 Northern Blaze White Ash is a deciduous tree with a strong central leader and a shapely oval form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.

 This tree will require occasional maintenance and upkeep, and should only be pruned in summer after the leaves have fully developed, as it may 'bleed' sap if pruned in late winter or early spring.
 Deer don't particularly care for this plant and will usually leave it alone in favor of tastier treats.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration;

 Northern Blaze White Ash is recommended for the following landscape applications;

 Northern Blaze White Ash will grow to be about 50 feet tall at maturity, with a spread of 25 feet.
 It has a high canopy with a typical clearance of 7 feet from the ground, and should not be planted underneath power lines.
 As it matures, the lower branches of this tree can be strategically removed to create a high enough canopy to support unobstructed human traffic underneath.
 It grows at a medium rate, and under ideal conditions can be expected to live for 80 years or more.